xcanchal/microkitties/README.md

 # Microkitties

-An application that showcases cats data.
-It has been motivated by the will to introduce to microfrontends.
-Based on ReactJS.
+A microfrontends application about cats, based on ReactJS.

 The app includes: